Healthy eating

 It’s important to respond to thirst, as this is an indicator you’re already a little dehydrated.
 To monitor how hydrated you are, you can keep an eye on the colour of your urine – a pale straw colour lets you know you’re adequately hydrated, whereas if it’s a darker colour you may need to drink a bit more.

-The Food Standards Agency recommends drinking no more than around four cups of herbal or green tea a day during pregnancy as there’s currently little information available regarding their effects.
+Some herbal teas can be potentially dangerous in large amounts during pregnancy, especially during the first trimester.
+The NHS advises that, in general, no more than one to two cups of herbal tea a day during pregnancy should be fine.
 If you’re unsure which herbal teas are safe to drink during pregnancy, please discuss this with your midwife or GP.
 Bear in mind that green tea is a source of caffeine, and intake should be considered in the same way as regular tea.
-The NHS advises that pregnant women can have moderate amounts of liquorice tea during pregnancy; however, the herbal remedy liquorice root should be avoided.
+The NHS advises that the herbal remedy liquorice root should be avoided.

-Try these nifty swaps to help reduce calorie intake and support your health:
+Try these swaps to help reduce calorie intake and support your health:

 Swap this For this